 You can trade on cannabis with IG Bank by trading CFDs on three types of market – each with their own benefits.

 Speculate on the movement of individual stocks across the marijuana industry, from growers to the firms bringing cannabis to market.

 Take a view on a basket of cannabis stocks, designed to track industry trends and broaden exposure for investors.

-Spread betting and CFD trading are both a form of leveraged trading, meaning you can win, or lose, a significant amount more than you pay up front.
-Though not actually a cost to you, the margin you pay makes a big difference to the affordability of your trade, and differs between providers.
+CFD trading is a form of leveraged trading, meaning you can win, or lose, a significant amount more than you deposit initially.
+Though not actually a cost to you, the margin you pay makes a big difference to the affordability of your trade.

 Your key payment for trading cannabis is the spread, essentially our commission for executing your trade.
 We work to keep our spreads among the lowest in the business.